-If your child is due to start primary or move to secondary school, the transition arrangements should be considered at the annual review during their last year of their current school or Nursery.
+If your child is due to start primary or move to secondary school, the transition arrangements should be considered at the annual review.
+This will be during their last year of their current school or Nursery.

 It may be necessary to speak to the school about having the annual review earlier to allow time for considering what type of school will best suit your child and time to make arrangements.
 It will then be possible for you to visit all proposed provisions and consider the options carefully.

-The EA has to consider your preference for a school but can still name a school they think can meet your child’s needs.
+The EA has to consider your preference for a school.
+However, they can still name a school they think can meet your child’s needs.
 However, when the statement is issued you will be given the right to appeal to the SENDIST

-The Transition Plan should clearly outline the responsibilities of the specific agencies and professionals for each aspect of the young person’s development.
-The Plan should build on the information gathered from all involved and cover strengths and weaknesses, areas of need and all aspects of their development
+The Transition Plan should clearly outline the responsibilities that specific agencies and professionals have for each aspect of the young person’s development.
+The Plan should build on the information gathered from all involved.
+It should cover strengths and weaknesses, areas of need and other relevant aspects of their development.

 Annual review after 14th birthday

 The first annual review after your child’s 14th birthday (and any subsequent annual reviews) should include a Transition Plan.
 The focus will be on your child’s needs should they decide to stay on at school, move into further education, training or employment.

 The transition planning process will begin when your child moves into year 10 and the Transition Planning meeting will take place within the annual review meeting.